nataliaspeck/git-guide/README.md

 Other util commands:
 `git shortlog` or `git shortlog -sn` to see short and direct informations about the commits.
 `git log --decorate` to see extra informations about the commits, like branchs and etc.

+## diff

+To see the diff between your changes and the current state of the Git repo, you can `git diff`.
+To see only the name of the changed files, you can `git diff --only-name`